The Nonlocal Stefan Problem via a Martingale Transport: Introduction

 Our goal in this paper is to characterize the enthalpy variable in both \eqref{St1} and \eqref{St2} with a particle dynamics approach, aiming for a better understanding of enthalpy behavior across the free boundary, in particular in the event of an irregular interface.
 More precisely, our main result is construction of global-in-time solutions of \eqref{St1} and \eqref{St2} based on the temperature variable $\eta$ (see Theorems~ \ref{meltingtheorem} and \ref{freeze:theorem}).
 As we will explain, this is a much more delicate task than the local case $s=1$, where $h$ is constant in the zero set of $\eta.$ For \eqref{St2} our solutions are also the enthalpy-based weak solutions in the literature (Theorem~\ref{meltingtheorem}), yet they come with stronger properties.
 For instance, using the new characterization of enthalpy for \eqref{St2} and a variational approach to the associated particle dynamics, we show that the time integral of the temperature variable $\eta$ in \eqref{St2} solves a parabolic nonlocal obstacle problem (see \eqref{obstacle_p} in Theorem \ref{melting_theorem}).
 This connection is established for the first time in the nonlocal case $0<s<1$ (for the local case this is a classical and very useful fact, see \cite{duvaut1973resolution, kim2010homogenization}).
+Our approach also yields a new quantitative convergence result for the enthalpy variable (Theorem \ref{melting_theorem} ($d$)), answering one of the open questions addressed in \cite{del2021one}.

 To achieve our result, we use a particle dynamics interpretation, which was considered in \cite{ghoussoub2019pde} and adapted by \cite{kim2021stefan} to study the local Stefan problem.
 We will show that both \eqref{St1} and \eqref{St2} can be written in terms of the temperature variable as